pgx-ocaml/pgx/README.md

  - Lots of automated tests.
  - `Pgx.Value` for parameters and returned data, encouraging people to use the built-in converters instead of trying to handle everything as a string.
- - Async and LWT support are built in, no need to write your own IO module.
+ - EIO, LWT and Async support are built in, no need to write your own IO module.
  - Mirage OS is supported via Pgx_lwt_mirage

 We also provide a relatively high-level interface, like `Pgx_async.execute_pipe`,